Tablet / Phone Users: Double tap the centre column to make it full screen.

 As mentioned on this site in several places, no elaborate scientific setups here.
 No special laboratory equipment.
 Just honest in use every day setups and products that my friends or I use, or have used in our every day video activities.

-Cyberlink PowerDirector 14 Ultra - Is now our program of choice for doing videos and slide shows.
+Cyberlink PowerDirector - Was our program of choice for doing videos and slide shows for many years.
+We paid for several versions over those years.
 It pretty well does everything a home or advanced user would want to do.
 This includes adjusting every little aspect during production from sound, to video picture adjustments, to special effects and transitions, and a whole lot more.
-You have to pay for this one of course, but by doing so you get to be a memeber of Director Zone, which give you access to almost an unlimited source of additional material and items you can use in your shows.
-There is an easy learning curve, you won't use everything at once, but will constantly learn new ways of making your videos and other shows unique.
-(2016)

 Teleprompter Software - If you do narration for online videos such as YouTube or any other tasks where it would be nice to read from a teleprompter instead of notes, check out MirrorScript.
 Its free, and handles any teleprompter job with ease.
 Put it on a netbook and its better than cue cards when you have to do a presentation.
 Read our review of this program here.